Difference Between Revolution and Rotation

 What is Revolution?

 Revolution is the movement of the Earth around the Sun, and in it, the Earth maintains a fixed path.
-The Earth revolves around the Sun is in an anticlockwise direction.
+The Earth revolves around the Sun in an anticlockwise direction.

 It takes almost 365 days and 6 hours to finish a circle.
 Furthermore, in the instance of revolution, an object travels around another element in a circular motion.

-This phenomenon may be observed in planetary movements, when one planet revolves around a star or when a satellite revolves around its designated planet.
+This phenomenon may be observed in planetary movements when one planet revolves around a star or when a satellite revolves around its designated planet.

 The Earth orbits the Sun, and in the same way, the Moon orbits the Earth.
 The orbits of planets and moons are elliptical.
 A planet’s orbital revolution takes a year, while the Moon’s requires a month.